 This same ‘Windkessel’ effect can be applied to respiratory physiology, and though it may not accurately explain the aerodynamics of breathing (I am no expert in respiratory physiology) it helps us to understand how elasticity of small vessels (i.e. alveoli) maintains a more steady flow of air and therefore produces breath sounds with no intervening gap.

 As discussed in my article entitled ‘A Stethoscope Is Just A Tube’ we must know what to listen for when we use this very simple, useful, but potentially misleading piece of kit.
-If you auscultate without an idea of what to expect then you will miss all but the most obvious clinical signs.
+If you auscultate without first developing an idea of what to expect then you will probably miss all but the most obvious clinical signs.